Cutting Crew: 2020–present: Ransomed Healed Restored Forgiven

 At the end of 2018, Cutting Crew had announced, through their social networks, they had plans to release a new album featuring "new songs and new versions of CC classics."
 Although they did not have any new releases for 2019, a press release made by January of the following year announced the release for their second official worldwide compilation album titled Ransomed Healed Restored Forgiven, featuring nine songs from their past catalogue reworked as orchestral renditions, as well as other versions.
 Soon afterwards, the release date was announced on 27 March 2020 by Van Eede in a short video through the Cutting Crew official Facebook page.
-On the same day, they released the lead single for this project, an 8-track digital EP of their signature song "(I Just) Died in Your Arms", which also received a physical release, as well as a brand new video for the song uploaded on YouTube.
+On the same day, they released the lead single for this project, an eight-track digital EP of their signature song "(I Just) Died in Your Arms", which also received a physical release, as well as a brand new video for the song uploaded on YouTube.

 The album was released on 24 April 2020, through August Day label, on digital platforms such as Spotify and Apple Music.
 But due to logistics limitations during the COVID-19 pandemic, its physical release was delayed until 8 May 2020.
-Along with its other formats there is a limited box edition containing 3 different CDs, as well as the physical CD edition of the reworked (I Just) Died in Your Arms EP, and a postcard signed by Van Eede himself.
+Along with its other formats there is a limited box edition containing three different CDs, as well as the physical CD edition of the reworked (I Just) Died in Your Arms EP, and a postcard signed by Van Eede himself.
 To promote the album, Van Eede spoke to several media outlets, such as American Songwriter and Forbes.

-This greatest hits album has since spawned two more singles, the orchestral version of the Broadcast single "One for the Mockingbird", and the orchestral version of The Scattering single "Everything But My Pride".
+This greatest hits album has since spawned two more singles, the orchestral version of the Broadcast single "One for the Mockingbird", and the orchestral version of The Scattering single "Everything but My Pride".

 On 5 August 2020, it was announced a vinyl limited edition, with only 300 copies pressed, would be available for purchase solely through DTC, making this the first vinyl edition of one of the band's releases since The Scattering.
 After Van Eede stated he had planned to do some concerts held in England in 2021 to support the album, the band announced on 7 September 2020 they would be the opening act for Go West's upcoming tour to happen in 2021, but, after the sanitary measures regarding COVID-19 pandemic still happening, the joint tour was postponed to the first half of the following year.
-The Cutting Crew's setlist for this tour featured several cuts from Ransomed.
-After concluding touring the UK, Cutting Crew will kick off their 35th Anniversary Tour in Germany.
+Cutting Crew's setlist for this tour featured several cuts from Ransomed.
+After concluding touring the UK, Cutting Crew started their 35th Anniversary Tour in Germany.